IBM-Bluemix-Docs/security-advisor/notifications.md

 2. In the navigation, click **Alerts**.
 3. Delete the channel or channels.

-  If you want to delete a single channel, open the overflow menu in the row of the channel that you want to delte.
+  If you want to delete a single channel, open the overflow menu in the row of the channel that you want to delete.

   If you want to delete multiple channels at once, check the boxes for the channels that you want to remove.